 What are Transit Benefits?

-Section 132(f) of federal tax law allows employees to pay for transit fares using pre-tax dollars.
+Section 132(f) of federal tax law allows employees to pay for transit and parking costs using pre-tax dollars.
 By using pre-tax dollars, employees can save up to 40% annually on their commuting costs while also reducing your company’s payroll taxes.
-Employees can set aside up to $265 pre-tax dollars per month from their paychecks to commute on CTA, Metra, Pace and other transit providers across the Chicagoland region.
+Congress adjusts these pre-taxes annually and for 2023, the monthly amount is $300 for transit and $300 for parking.
 Companies offering this program save money through lower federal and state employment taxes.

 Who may participate?
 Is my company too large or small?